croquet/croquet/historic/sdk/tutorials/1_1_hello_world.md

 ## Croquet.startSession(sessionName, MyModel, MyView, options)

 ```
-// use fixed session name instead of random so multiple codepen windows find each other
-const session = { user: 'GUEST', random: '1234567' };
-Croquet.startSession("hello", MyModel, MyView, {step: "auto", session});
+Croquet.startSession("hello", MyModel, MyView);
 ```

 Croquet.startSession is where the application is actually launched.
 The arguments are the sessionName, the MyModel class, the MyView class, and any options you may wish to include.
-In this case, the step: auto function means that the animation update is handled by Croquet.

 Starting the session will do the following things: